JesusG2022/Project-1-cst-438-react-native/README.md

 ## How to navigate

 - Home page shows daily posts
-- Accounts page shows all existing users, and clicking their name shows all their posts
+- The accounts page shows all existing users, and clicking their name shows all their posts
-- Word shows the daily word and its definition, synonyms, antonyms
+- Word shows the daily word and its definition, synonyms, and antonyms
-- My Posts shows logged in user's posts
+- My Posts shows logged-in users' posts
 - Search for a word that appears in a poem

 ## Future features